 maybe really, really small.
 That's banner advertising.
 If they fix click-

 jacking, they have to turn that off.
 So that's why it's not being fixed.

 You can go yell at Microsoft.

 Has anyone heard the term Google Bowling?
 Ever?
-It's not a
+It's not a common term.
+It

 basically means, I'm trying to use Google to hurt my competition.
 Let's

 say, I am a retailer and I got a bunch of people out there who are selling

 the exact kind of thing.
 What if I kind of took them out of Google's

 listing?
 That'll be kind of interesting.
 There's a bunch of different ways